 Pregnancy and maternity

 It is against the law to discriminate against a student because she is pregnant or has had a baby within the previous 26 weeks for example, she should not be prevented from attending school because she is pregnant.
 The school may have to consider providing alternative education if the pregnancy prevents her from attending school.

 The headteacher and teachers can use reasonable non-physical means to punish a pupil.
 Any punishment must be fair, reasonable and in line with school policy.

 A teacher can only use reasonable physical force if s/he does so in self-defence or if it is necessary to break up a fight between pupils or to stop a pupil endangering her/himself, other pupils or school property.

 Corporal punishment is against the law and therefore banned in all schools.

-Someone with a concern about physical punishment should consult an experienced adviser, for example, a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+Someone with a concern about physical punishment should consult an experienced adviser, for example, a Citizens Advice Bureau - where to get advice.

 Religious education and observance

 Every school has to provide religious education and observance (for example, services).
 If you object to your child participating you have the right to withdraw your child from such activities and the school must make you aware that you have this right.
 If you want to do this you should write a letter to the headteacher.
 If you do withdraw your child from religious observation or education, the school must make suitable arrangements for your child to take part in a worthwhile alternative activity.
 In no circumstances should a child be disadvantaged as a result of withdrawing from religious observation or education.

 All pupils between the ages of 5 and 16 must receive full-time education, either at school or out of school.
 You must make sure that your child receives full-time education and the education authority has a duty to make sure that suitable full-time education is available.
 In addition, the education authority may provide full-time education to any student, aged over 16, who wants it.